lexibank/tlopo/out/vol3/chapter7.md

 The Bola of New Britain use it for canoe hulls (Powell1976).
 The Marovo consider it inferior to Gmelina moluccana for this purpose, but good for house planks ([Hviding 2005](../references.md#source-Hviding2005): 134).

 C. brevipetiolatum is apparently not found in Remote Oceania, and its distribution in the Bismarcks and the Solomons seems to be patchy, as it is missing from the usually very thorough [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)) and [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988)).
-There is just one weakly supported POc term for the species, namely &ast;olaŋa.
+There is just one weakly supported POc term for the species, namely _&ast;olaŋa_.

 <a id="p-191"></a>